Frequently Asked Questions About PrTMS

 Is everyone a candidate for treatment?

 No. Patients with aneurysm clips, stents in the neck or brain, brain monitoring electrodes, deep brain stimulators, or any form of metal in the head or on the face are not eligible for treatment.
+Patients with a history of bipolar disorder, schizotypal disorder, seizure disorder, or who have been prescribed anti-psychotic medications in the past should generally not undergo treatment.

 What is my first step to get treatment?